marcusgia2505/classsExGameInstructions/docs/010_Basics.rst

     In the diagnosis mode you can see all variables for the lecturer and the participants, which makes detecting programming errors much easier.

 data
     Via the dropdown menu data you can access an overview over participants who are currently taking part in your game or who took part in the game of which the results are on display.
 The overview shows the number of participating participants and which decision stage they are at.
 You can show this overiew on the screen via **show data**.
-Clicking on "back to Lecture mode" takes you back to the current game.
+Clicking on "back to lecture mode" takes you back to the current game.
 You can also download the results via **download as excel file**.
 The excel files contain the decisions made in the game you just played or, if available, old results of the same game.
 You can also download excel files containing an overview of types, treatments & groups that existed in this game as well as participants’ IDs and their log-in time.

 previous results
     You can access previous results via the previous results dropdown menu.
 Simply choose which results from previous lectures you want to display.
 This way you can directly compare current outcomes with previous ones.

-Top bar - Lecture mode
+Top bar - lecture mode
 ~~~~~~~~~~~~~~~~~~~~~~

 See `Develope your own games <https://classex-doc.readthedocs.io/en/latest/040_Develop_your_own_games.html>`_.